Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Tampa Bay’s millionaires beat Kansas City’s millionaires.

-Ed The Red Premium Member almost 4 years ago
+Ed The Red Premium Member about 4 years ago

 Adults getting paid millions to play a kids’ game.